Get Or Renew Your NMWD Permit Now

 How do I get my New Mexico Weight Distance permit?

 The process is quick and easy with New Mexico Weight Distance.
 Just fill out the form and input your information.
 We go through the tax rates and documentation so you don’t have to.
-Get your permit in as little as a day, today!
+Get your permit in as little as in a day, today!

 Is the New Mexico Weight Distance Permit the Same as the IRP?